bmengineer-gear/RuTiTe/README.md

 It's important that the light is turned on to the desired mode within 5 seconds of starting the test, that the light is the only light source hitting the sensor, and that test setup remains stationary while the test is running.
 # planned changes
 - Add option to record IR mode for IR lights
-- Add option to record for a specified time
 - Add option to customize output to the terminal while running
 - Add more indicating LEDs with clear functions
 - Switch from sloppy delays to scheduling